BlockSigner/cove/site/content/english/lawyer.md

 ---
-title:The Electronic signature for lawyers from Skribble description:With Skribble you sign without additional hardware with the qualified electronic signature (QES).
+title: The Electronic signature for lawyers from Skribble
+description: With Skribble you sign without additional hardware with the qualified electronic signature (QES).
 All contractual parties sign electronically.
 draft: false
 slug: lawyer